Rongpa: History

 The Jadh sub-group, in particular, are among the warrior clans(Kshatriya), as they were the ruler of the Gartang Garh, one of the 52 garh (forts) of the Garhwal Kingdom.
 Jadhs now reside in the Bagori, Ganeshpur and Veerpur villages of Uttarkashi.
-These villages have a diverse population consisting of upper caste Jadhs, Fias (alleged lower caste), Kolis (weavers of Himachal), Khampas (natives of Tibet), Nepalis, and Garhwali's.
-Dialect of Jadhs is almost similar to the dialect spoken in villages of Kinnaur district (like Kanam, Nesang, Pooh, etc.) of Himachal Pradesh probably due to geographical proximity and cultural ties that still continues.
-The written and official language of this community is Hindi.
-All the sub-groups of Rongpas speaks a completely different dialect.
+These villages have a diverse population consisting of upper caste Jadhs, Fias (alleged lower caste), Kolis (weavers of Himachal Pradesh), Khampas (natives of Tibet), Nepalis, and Garhwali's.
+Dialect of Jadhs is almost similar to the dialect spoken in villages of Kinnaur district (like Kanam, Nesang, Poo, etc.) of Himachal Pradesh, probably due to geographical proximity and cultural ties that still continue.

 Culture

 The Rongpa community practices strict Hinduism.
 Hindu Gods and Goddesses are worshipped by the community, in hopes of gaining protection for their families and villages.
 However, the people of this community mainly worship Lord Shiva, Vishnu and Pandavas, apart from their Isht devs and devis.

 Rongpas historically preferred to marry within their own community, though recently inter-community marriage has become common.